How AI and Machine Learning Can Improve Business Decision-Making

 How machine learning is used in business processes

 Many companies leverage business process automation technologies to drive operational efficiency.
 However, decision-making steps tend to be a stumbling block in even the most well-designed and powerfully automated workflows.
 Organizations can be slow to make decisions.
 Perhaps the people responsible are overloaded with work, they’re agonizing over the decisions assigned to them, or there are too many decision-makers involved in one approval step.
 Such scenarios create bottlenecks in business processes that can impede productivity and profitability.

-How machine learning could evolve in the near future
+How AI decision-making could evolve in the near future

+Machine learning and AI decision-making will change the modern workplace as we know it.
 While managers may not be fully replaced by algorithms, machine learning technologies could provide valuable management guidance and support.
-For example, Gartner forecasts that by 2018, over three million workers internationally will be supervised by a “roboboss” in areas of work that are rules-based and where performance can be monitored in an automated way.
+For example, Gartner forecasts that far more workers will soon be supervised by a “roboboss” in areas of work that are rules-based and where performance can be monitored in an automated way.
 At the same time, “virtual career coaches” could provide real-time advice to many workers (more than a human manager could), to improve performance across the enterprise.

 In five to ten years, there are two possible scenarios:

 - Machine learning capabilities will evolve further along the same path – to support managers to make fast, informed and accurate decisions without the intervention of C-Level executives (although the board will still be required for exceptional decision-making situations).